oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>A Volume represents a directory with data that is accessible across multiple containers in a ContainerInstance.</div>
+                                            <div>A volume is a directory with data that is accessible across multiple containers in a container instance.</div>
                                             <div>Returned for get operation</div>
                                         <br/>
                                                         </td>